kimtth/awesome-azure-openai-llm/section/models_research.md

 - [Reinforcement Learning from AI Feedback (RLAF)📑](https://arxiv.org/abs/2309.00267): Uses AI feedback to generate instructions for the model.
 TLDR: CoT (Chain-of-Thought, Improved), Few-shot (Not improved).
 Only explores the task of summarization.
 After training on a few thousand examples, performance is close to training on the full dataset.
 RLAIF vs RLHF: In many cases, the two policies produced similar summaries.
 [1 Sep 2023]
 - [Reinforcement Learning from Human Feedback (RLHF)📑](https://arxiv.org/abs/1909.08593)) is a process of pretraining and retraining a language model using human feedback to develop a scoring algorithm that can be reapplied at scale for future training and refinement.
 As the algorithm is refined to match the human-provided grading, direct human feedback is no longer needed, and the language model continues learning and improving using algorithmic grading alone.
 [18 Sep 2019] [🤗](https://huggingface.co/blog/rlhf) [9 Dec 2022]
   - `Proximal Policy Optimization (PPO)` is a reinforcement learning method using first-order optimization.
 It modifies the objective function to penalize large policy changes, specifically those that move the probability ratio away from 1.
 Aiming for TRPO (Trust Region Policy Optimization)-level performance without its complexity which requires second-order optimization.
+- [Reinforcement Learning with Verifiable Rewards✍️](https://www.promptfoo.dev/blog/rlvr-explained): Practical RLVR Tutorial [Oct 24 2025]
 - [SFT vs RL📑](https://arxiv.org/abs/2501.17161): SFT Memorizes, RL Generalizes.
 RL enhances generalization across text and vision, while SFT tends to memorize and overfit. [✨](https://github.com/LeslieTrue/SFTvsRL) [28 Jan 2025]
 - `Supervised Fine-Tuning (SFT)` fine-tuning a pre-trained model on a specific task or domain using labeled data.
 This can cause more significant shifts in the model’s behavior compared to RLHF. <br/>
   <img src="../files/rlhf-dpo.png" width="400" />
 - [Supervised Reinforcement Learning (SRL)📑](https://arxiv.org/abs/2510.25992): **The Problem**: SFT imitates human actions token by token, leading to overfitting; RLVR gives rewards only when successful, with no signal when all attempts fail. **This Approach**: Each action during RL generates a short reasoning trace and receives a similarity reward at every step.
 [29 Oct 2025]
-- [Train your own R1 reasoning model with Unsloth (GRPO)](https://unsloth.ai/blog/r1-reasoning): Unsloth x vLLM > 20x more throughput, 50% VRAM savings.
+- [Train your own R1 reasoning model with Unsloth (GRPO)✍️](https://unsloth.ai/blog/r1-reasoning): Unsloth x vLLM > 20x more throughput, 50% VRAM savings.
 [6 Feb 2025]

 ### **Quantization Techniques**